The Secretary of State Reappoints Chairman of Historic England

 The Commission is the governing board of the Historic Buildings and Monuments Commission for England and oversees the work of Historic England.

-We're the public body that looks after England's historic environment.
+We are the public body that helps people care for, enjoy and celebrate England's spectacular historic environment.

 Explore the many ways you can help to support our incredibly rich and varied heritage.